cloudmesh/classes/docs/source/projects.rst

    - Acknowledgements: provide proper attribution to any websites, or code you may have used or adapted

+   .. warning:: in the past we got projects that had 10 pages
+		installation instructions.
+Certainly that is not good and you will get point deductions.
+The installation should be possible in a couple of lines.
+A nice example is the installation of the development software in the ubuntu vm.
+Naturally you can use other technologies, other than ansible.
+Shell scrips,
+		makefiles, python scripts are all acceptable.

 #.
 A ``LICENSE`` file (this should be the ``LICENSE`` for Apache License Version 2.0)
 #.
 All figures should include labels with the following format: ``label (units)``.